Class: Money

 • (Money::Currency)

-The default currency, which is used when Money.new is called without an explicit currency argument.
-The default value is Currency.new(“USD”).
-The value must be a valid Money::Currency instance.
+The default currency, which is used when +Money.new+ is called without an explicit currency argument.

 def self.default_currency